mxstack/mxdev/README.md

 The main section must be called `[settings]`, even if kept empty.
 In the main sections the input and output files are defined.

-`requirements-in`
-    Main requirements file to start with.
+- `requirements-in`: Main requirements file to start with.
 This can be an URL too.

-`requirements-out`
-    Output of the combined requirements including development sources to be used later with `pip install`
+- `requirements-out`: Output of the combined requirements including development sources to be used later with `pip install`

-`constraints-out`
-    Output of the combined constraints.
+- `constraints-out`: Output of the combined constraints.

 Additional, custom variables can be defined as `key = value` pair.
 Those can be referenced in other values as `${settings:key}` and will be expanded there.